Earshot, feat. Wilkes-Barre guitarist Aaron Fink, releases first single in 5 years, ‘Been a Long Time’

 Fink is also a founding member of Wilkes-Barre nu metal band Lifer (originally Strangers with Candy), who won MTV’s Ultimate Cover Band Contest in 2000 and went on to have Rush guitarist Alex Lifeson produce their debut record on Universal/Republic Records.
 Lifer also had their song “Breathless” featured on the RIAA gold-certified soundtrack for “The Scorpion King” and, more recently, the band reunited in 2018 and released their first new song in 18 years, “The Start of Something Else,” on March 31, 2020.

-Formed in 1999 with singer Wil Martin collaborating with original bassist Guy Couturier, drummer Dieter Hartman, and guitarist Scott Kohler, the Los Angeles-based heavy modern rock outfit Earshot released their debut album, “Letting Go” (produced by David Kahne and mixed by Andy Wallace), in 2002 on Warner Bros.
+Formed in 1999 with singer Wil Martin collaborating with original bassist Guy Couturier, drummer Dieter Hartman, and guitarist Scott Kohler, Earshot released their debut album, “Letting Go” (produced by David Kahne and mixed by Andy Wallace), in 2002 on Warner Bros.
 Records.
-Guitarist Mike Callahan and replacement bassist Johnny Sprague joined the band shortly after the album was completed.
+Guitarist Mike Callahan and replacement bassist Johnny Sprague joined the heavy modern rock outfit shortly after the album was completed.

 During months of extensive touring with the likes of Hoobastank, Shinedown, Staind, Kid Rock, and Stone Temple Pilots, their debut single, “Get Away,” reached No. 4 on the U.S. Active Rock radio charts and stayed in the Top 100 for over 64 weeks, while “Headstrong” was featured on the “Queen of the Damned” soundtrack alongside Disturbed, Deftones, and Marilyn Manson.